 A student has a serious obligation to report to all of his classes.
 Any unforeseen absence is to be reported by the student's parent or guardian by calling the attendance phone line (504) 483-3954 before 8:30 a.m. on the day of the absence.
-Leave your full name and relationship, the student's full name and grade level, the reason for his absence, and a phone number where you can be reached.
+The person reporting the absence should leave his or her full name and relationship, the student's full name and grade level, the reason for his absence, and a phone number at which to be reached.

 A student who has been absent must, on the day of his return to school, first report to the Discipline Office to present a note written and signed only by a parent or guardian giving the reason for the absence.

 Absences from school for whatever reason do not excuse a student from the obligation of preparing his class work.